 In the United States, dusty miller is usually treated as an annual in USDA plant hardiness zones 7 and below.
 The leaves die back after temperatures drop below freezing, but new foliage can sprout in the spring if extra protection is provided.
 Gardeners in cooler climates can also bring dusty miller indoors until the risk of frost has passed.
 In its second year, dusty miller will grow up to 2 feet tall and produce yellow ray flowers.

 Video of the Day

-Remove the hay and mulch in the spring after the risk of frost has passed.
+- Remove the mulch from the flower bed in spring once any danger of frost has passed.

-Wash the leaves with an insecticidal soap, to prevent outdoor bugs hitchhiking a ride indoors where they can infest your houseplants.
+- Spray the leaves with an insecticidal soap to prevent insects from hitchhiking a ride indoors, where they can infest your houseplants.

 - Bring the pot indoors and set it in a brightly lit location.
 Water only when the top inch or two of soil is dry and do not allow the pot to sit in water.
 Trim back any leggy growth.

 - Once the danger of frost has passed, gradually move the pot outdoors, beginning with a shady area for a few hours a day.
 Bring the pot indoors at night until evening temperatures remain above 40 degrees Fahrenheit.
 As the plant begins to acclimate to the outdoors, you can begin to gradually move it to sunnier areas and leave it outdoors longer.
 Once temperatures are consistently warm, you can leave your pot outdoors or replant dusty miller in the garden to join your spring annual flowers.